WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/report/PreliminaryReport/README.md

 <img src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLaBXWsiiBeu1zfTqPmq8iLXzsaX7IG35gAjtbNRTAyaonVMbvmKgCfkXKAsa0MJCr2SwRC1Env2ru/pubchart?oid=38998274&amp;format=image"/>

 This is **one example run** of our program (Training set accuracy 88%, Test set 84%) that tests wine 1 vs. wine 2; the cost function seems to consistently decrease as the beta coefficients are updated.
 The cost function does not seem to decrease significantly past 1 million iterations (and in some cases even increased).
 What this graph tells us is that the error between the predictions the program will give and the actual answers is being reduced, which is a good thing.
 Notice that the cost function does not decrease by a large amount; at the end of the loop it had decreased to about 0.31 from 0.35.
 We are still working on this issue.
 In any case, the logistic regression still seemed to work: if you had initialized the betas and instantly tried to make it predict the wine type, its performance would be much worse than trained model.
-Which brings us to the next part, validation.
+This brings us to the next part, validation.
 After our prototype was built, we had to test it and see if it correctly categorizes the wines.
 This was as simple as comparing the prediction of the trained model with the actual answers, one by one.
 At the end, we divided the total number of good answers by the total number of tries.
 From our repeated tests, the accuracy of this test case ranges anywhere from 70 to 90 percent on the training set.
 More importantly, similar results are observed on the test set - **about 70-90 percent accuracy.** What is strange about this is how varied the accuracy seems to be, an issue that we are still working on.

 A very small alpha leads to slow convergence.
 One run of this test program took **about 3 minutes**, which is quite long.
 However,